-With this empirical evidence at hand, we examine the predictive power of single-stock option characteristics (OCs) for S&P100 equity returns.
+With this empirical evidence at hand, we examine the predictive power of single-stock option characteristics (OCs) for equity returns.
 In line with previous research, we find that OCs predict stock returns.
-Remarkably, they continue to do so in the presence of sentiment variables, whereby the negative sentiment index emerges as a particularly powerful predictor variable.
-To study this predictive power more closely, we use the sentiment data along with supplementary traditional predictor information to extract the purported private content of option data.
-Using these orthogonalized components of OCs, which we obtain by regressing OCs on a set of sentiment variables and control variables, we find that they still predict stock return data and do so more precisely.
+Remarkably, they continue to do so in the presence of sentiment variables, whereby the negative tone index emerges as a particularly powerful predictor variable.
+To study this predictive power more closely, we use the tone data along with supplementary traditional predictor information to extract the purported private content of option data.
+Using these orthogonalized components of OCs, we find that they still predict stock return data and do so more precisely.
 In order to check the economic significance of the statistical results, we compare the profits of two trading strategies, where the first is based on OCs only, while the second one builds on the orthogonalized OCs.
 We find that the latter strategy dominates the former in terms of Sharpe ratio, no matter which OC it is based on.
-We conclude that (1) both private and public information is absorbed in option data; (2) the amount of private information about stocks intrinsic to option data is substantial; (3) a trading strategy based on approximative private information after filtering out the public fraction of sentiment achieves a higher profitability than one that does not partial out public sentiment.
+Thus, we conclude that (1) both private and public information is absorbed in option data; (2) the amount of private information about stocks intrinsic to option data is substantial; (3) a trading strategy based on approximative private information after filtering out the public fraction of media-expressed tone achieves a higher profitability than one that does not partial out public tone.

-We then study the role of sentiment dispersion for stock return predictability.
-In doing so, we exploit the fact that the cross-sectional distribution of firm-level sentiment yields a natural measure of sentimental agreement over the firms included in the panel.
+In a last step, we study the role of tone dispersion for stock return predictability.
+In doing so, we exploit the fact that the cross-sectional distribution of firm-level sentiment yields a natural measure of tone agreement over the firms included in the panel.
 From a theoretical perspective, it has been debated as early as Miller (1977) whether investor disagreement triggers lower stock prices, the rationale being that if pessimists stay out of the market because of short-sale constraints, asset prices reflect only the optimists' price appraisals and hence are overvalued.
 Alternatively, it has been suggested by Varian (1985), David (2008), Cujean and Hasler (2016) and others that disagreement should be related to higher future stock prices because disagreement gives rise to a risk factor which investors ask to be compensated for.
-In our empirical assessment, we find that investors' sentimental disagreement gives rise to a risk premium above and beyond standard market volatility risk.
-Because sentimental disagreement is only slightly if at all correlated with market return volatility, we take this as strong support for Varian's risk premium hypothesis.
+In our empirical assessment, we find that investors' tone disagreement gives rise to a risk premium above and beyond standard market volatility risk.
+Because tone disagreement is only little correlated with market return volatility, we take this as support for Varian's risk premium hypothesis.